-- Trained two members of staff as Senior Mental Health Leaders: Dr Baker and Mr Swain.
+- Trained two members of staff as Senior Mental Health Leaders: Mr Swain and Mr. Forshaw.

-- Appointed a Designated Senior Lead for Mental Health (DSL-MH): Mr Swain (Senior Assistant Headteacher).
+- Appointed a Designated Senior Lead for Mental Health (DSL-MH): Mr Swain (Deputy Headteacher).

 - Appointed a Governor for Mental Health and wellbeing (MHWB): Mrs Codling.

 - Trained 27 members of staff, from across all aspects of school life as Mental Health First Aiders (MHFA).

 - Organised mental health training for all staff and governors.

 - Offered two sessions for all parents on mental health awareness.

 - Appointed a Student Parliament committee that focuses on mental health and wellbeing.